Thursday, 12 January 2012

 - Although you are a "God of Sex" for some, they are not all into Gaijin; not all N.Americans are into Europeans, but enough to annoy me in my youth.
 Japanese who are not attracted to you are not '^%$#es' or '*&^%s' or 'racist': they just don't like you.

-- Most of all, if you have become unusually sexually satisfied since you came to Japan, be thankful to your Japanese partner(s): you don't have to suck-up to everyone who shares their nationality.
+- Most of all, if you have become unusually sexually satisfied since you came to Japan, be thankful to your partner(s), past and present: you don't have to suck-up to everyone who shares their nationality.